humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

    - create session cookie/JWT
 3. `GET /api/gate/status`:
    - read session address
-   - query eligibility via RPC (v1 reads `Session::Validators`)
+   - query eligibility via RPC (`ImOnline::*` with a safe fallback to `Session::Validators` in v1)
    - cache result with TTL (`eligibility_cache`)
 4. Frontend wiring:
-   - add “Connect wallet / Verify” UI
+   - show wallet connect/disconnect + gate status in the sidebar (Polkadot extension)
    - disable all write buttons unless eligible (and show a short reason on hover)
    - allow non-eligible users to browse everything

+Frontend flag:

+- `VITE_SIM_AUTH` controls the sidebar wallet panel and client-side gating UI (default enabled; set `VITE_SIM_AUTH=false` to disable).

 Deliverable: users can log in; the UI knows if they’re eligible; buttons are blocked for non-eligible users.

 Tests:

 - Nonce expires; nonce is single-use.
+- Nonce issuance is rate-limited per IP.
 - Signature verification passes for valid signatures and fails for invalid ones.
 - Eligibility check caches with TTL and returns consistent `expiresAt`.
-- Every write endpoint fails with 401 (no session) or 403 (not eligible).
+- Write endpoints that change state are introduced in later phases; Phase 3 only gates UI interactions and exposes `/api/me` + `/api/gate/status`.

 ## Phase 4 — Read models first (3–8 days)